59 Wainscoting Ideas

-Comprised of trim, chair rail, and molding detail, and running the horizontal length of your wall unit, wainscoting is ideal for entryways, stairs, and hallways, as well as dining rooms, bathrooms, and social areas.
+Comprised of trim, chair rail, and molding detail, and running the horizontal length of your wall unit, wainscoting is ideal for entryways, stairs, and hallways, as well as dining rooms, bathrooms, and social areas like the living room.

-With an endless assortment of millwork designs and wall covering finishes to choose from, there is truly no limit to the ways you can individualize and add value to your cherished abode.
-From simple panel molding (evident in its recessed frame piecework) to more elaborate shadow boxes (featuring painted or stained trim pieces topped with a chair rail and reinforced with a baseboard bottom), today’s wainscoting motifs are designed to act as your wall’s second skin, complimenting rather than deterring from your home’s overall aesthetic.
+With an endless assortment of millwork designs and wall covering finishes to choose from, there is truly no limit to the ways you can individualize and add value to your home’s interior design.
+From simple panel molding (evident in its recessed frame piecework) to more elaborate shadow boxes (featuring painted or stained trim pieces topped with a chair rail and reinforced with a baseboard bottom), today’s wainscoting motifs are designed to act as your wall’s second skin, complementing rather than deterring from your home’s overall aesthetic.

-These wainscoting ideas and designs lend a warm but high-end appeal to your household’s rooms and corridors, adding value and an extra layer of protection to your home for years to come.
-With surprisingly easy installation options and twice as many styles to choose from, your house can be transformed into an estate in no time, and garner much-deserved use and admiration for years to come.
+These wainscoting ideas and designs lend a warm but high-end appeal to your household’s rooms and corridors, adding visual interest and an extra layer of protection to your home for years to come.
+With surprisingly easy installation options and twice as many styles to choose from, your house can be transformed into an estate in no time and garner much-deserved use and admiration for years to come.

-If you’re not a DIY expert or don’t have time to do your wainscoting project yourself, I’d recommend finding a professional on Thumbtack.
-They have loads of home remodelling contractors across the US, and you can compare their prices and reviews before contacting them.
+If you’re not a DIY expert or don’t have time to implement your DIY wainscoting ideas yourself, I’d recommend finding a professional on Thumbtack.
+They have loads of home remodeling contractors across the US, and you can compare their prices and reviews before contacting them.
 Check it out!

-While it might seem strange to put this much work into the smallest room in most homes, bathroom wainscot projects are a great traditional touch and look amazing.
+While it might seem strange to put this much work into the smallest room in most homes, a bathroom wainscoting project is a great traditional touch and looks amazing.
 Instead of common, run-of-the-mill tiling, wainscoting gives a far more luxurious touch to your washroom.
-Check out the following images to see how much of an impact well-planned wainscot makes in these small rooms.
+Check out the following images to see how much of an impact well-planned wainscot paneling makes in these small rooms.

 For an interesting look at how wainscoting is built by a true craftsman, check out the following video.
 There are different methods and moldings described, as well as some really impressive tools on display.
 You should get a good idea of what goes into the process and we’ll further explain some of the finer points of wainscot design as the article progresses.

-Installing wainscot in your dining room can be one of the most impactful upgrades you can complete.
+Installing wainscoting in your dining room can be one of the most impactful upgrades you can complete.
 Wainscoting will add a luxurious and premium feel to the most formal room in your home.
-You may not have a room dedicated solely for dinner-party purposes, but you can take a few cues from the following images to improve the feel in the dining space that you do have.
+You may not have a room dedicated solely for dinner party purposes, but you can take a few cues from the following images to improve the feel of the dining space that you do have.

-When you’re considering what direction you’d like your dining room’s wainscoting to head in, you can’t go wrong with something traditional.
-This is the one room or area of your home that will see the most formal entertaining and it’s best to keep the molding and trim work as classical as possible.
+When you’re considering what direction you’d like your ‘s to head in, you can’t go wrong with something traditional.
+This is the one room or area of your home that will see the most formal entertaining activities, and it’s best to keep the and trim work as classical as possible.

-One rule of thumb to remember in traditional wainscot is that it should take up one-third of your wall’s height.
-In other words, if you have a 9-foot ceiling, the top rail of your wainscot should come to three feet.
-This is the simplest and most visually-appealing design rule to keep in mind, but if you were to go ahead and break this rule, it wouldn’t be the end of the world.
+One rule of thumb to remember in is that it should take up one-third of your ‘s height.
+In other words, if you have a 9-foot ceiling, the top rail of your should come to three feet.
+This is the simplest and most visually appealing rule to keep in mind, but if you were to go ahead and break this rule, it wouldn’t be the end of the world.

 Formal stairway wainscoting has been a staple in Colonial and early-American style homes since, well, early America.
 They make an amazing impression and will draw your guests’ eyes upward, creating a design feature out of a utilitarian set of stairs.
 The following images are some great examples of how to pull this off, whether it be a grand staircase from your main entryway or a basic set of steps that could use a little extra touch.

-There are several ways to make wainscoting work for your staircase, from covering an entire wall with beautiful frame-and-panel moldings to an installation that covers only from the railing down.
+There are several ways to make moldings to an installation that covers only from the railing down.
 Regardless of which style you choose to go with, this takes careful planning and quite a bit of know-how to get right.
-You want your rails and styles to be straight and consistent, which rarely means level and plumb.
+You want your rails and styles to be straight and consistent, which rarely means level and plumb. work for your staircase, from covering an with beautiful frame-and-

 If you have an empty wall that you’d like to accent or you have an entire room that you’d like to make as formal as possible, floor-to-ceiling wainscot can be a great idea that makes a huge difference.
 In the images that follow, you’ll see different rooms with a number of different functions that have benefited from floor-to-ceiling coverage.
 While it may seem like an overwhelming undertaking, the end result is completely worth it.

-Dining room and entryways are the most commonly thought of rooms when wainscoting comes to mind, but as you can see there are a number of different uses for the classic trim-style.
-By creating an entire wall of wainscoting, you can buck the trend slightly and create a beautiful backdrop for any room.
+The and entryways are the most commonly thought of rooms when comes to mind, but as you can see, there are a number of different uses for the classic trim style.
+By creating an of covering , you can buck the trend slightly and create a beautiful backdrop for any room.

-While basic wainscoting can be created by building frames and panels, building an entire wall worth of paneling in one shot is a recipe for disaster.
-You can make this project more manageable by building separate, open-ended frames that will butt-up to each other, creating the effect you’re looking for.
-Another option may be cutting and fitting individual boards one at a time, and foregoing the panels.
+While basic paneling in can be created by building frames and panels, building an worth of one shot is a recipe for disaster.
+You can make this project more manageable by building separate, open-ended frames that will butt up to each other, creating the effect you’re looking for.
+Another option may be cutting and fitting individual boards one at a time and foregoing the panels.
 The end result will be similar as long as you maintain consistent spacing and alignment of all your rails and styles.

 If the whole frame-and-panel construction idea is starting to concern you, there are other easier options that are closer to being in your wheelhouse.
 By using chair rail molding and shadow boxes, you can mimic the look and idea of wainscoting with not even a quarter of the investment of money or time.
 The images below are easily replicated with shadow boxes and molding.

-If you’re unsure if the layout you have in mind will work, pick up a few rolls of painters’ tape in one and 2-inch widths.
-Use the tape to create the layout on the wall before you start punching nails through it.
-You’ll have an idea if your design will work, while also being able to play with the number of boxes you’ll use and their width and height.
+If you’re unsure whether the layout you have in mind will work, pick up a few rolls of painter’s tape in one and 2-inch widths.
+Use the tape to create the layout on the before you start punching nails through it.
+You’ll have an of how your design will turn out while also being able to play with the number of boxes you’ll use as well as their width and height.

-There are endless choices for wainscoting and the design behind it.
-This is your home, of course, no one should hold their rules for style over your head if you don’t want them to.
-An interesting use of trim, paneling, boards, and other materials can make for a truly impressive alternative to overly formal wainscot trim and moldings.
+There are endless choices for and the design behind it.
+This is your home, of course; no one should hold their rules for style over your head if you don’t want them to.
+An interesting use of trim, , boards, and other materials can make for a truly impressive alternative to overly formal trim and moldings.

 Since you’re now deciding what the rules will be, we’ll let go of the reins and simply suggest a few things.
 For one, you should still try to work in odd numbers.
 Odd numbers divide spaces awkwardly and can draw your attention to the center instead of allowing you to enjoy the project as a whole.
-Also, if you’re mixing textures or widths, the heavier materials should be lower on the wall, while thinner and lighter appearing moldings or boards are placed above.
-This design will help the wall to feel anchored and not like it is going to topple in on you.
+Also, if you’re mixing textures or widths, the heavier materials should be lower on the , while thinner and lighter-appearing moldings or boards are placed on the .
+This design will help the feel anchored and not like it is going to topple in on you.

-Wainscot can find itself in other, less trafficked and more casual places than stairways and dining rooms.
+Wainscoting projects can also be undertaken in more casual places with lesser traffic than stairways and dining rooms.
 It can make an incredible addition to a bedroom, a hallway, or any other space that requires a little extra flair.

 Don’t just assume that you can’t make use of a formal style in a casual room.
 Giving a master bedroom a wainscoting treatment can make the space feel more luxurious and relaxing, helping you to wind down and relax before bed.

-If you decide to use wainscot in your bedroom, consider using some other touches that normally blend well with it.
+If you decide to use wainscoting and add crown molding in your bedroom, consider using some other touches that normally blend well with it.
 Built-in bookshelves and cabinets look amazing when combined with wainscot walls and crown molding, so don’t be afraid to go out on a limb and treat yourself to a fancy, five-star hotel-inspired room.

-We saved this category for last because these fireplaces are the pinnacle of possibility when a skilled craftsman tackles a wainscot project.
+We saved this category for last because these fireplaces are the pinnacle of possibility when a skilled craftsman tackles a .
 They’re also difficult to categorize as they are so carefully constructed that they land somewhere between finish carpentry and fine furniture.

-If you don’t have the tools and attention to detail that these fireplaces would require, it’s worth calling in a pro if this is the look you want.
-The value-added will far outweigh the cost expended and those are the types of projects homeowners should be focused on.
+If you don’t have the tools and attention to detail that these fireplaces require, it’s worth calling in a pro if this is the look you want.
+The value-added will far outweigh the cost expended and those are the types of projects homeowners should focus on.